 We’ve known it since it first started in 2016.
 It’s amusing, in a pitiful sort of way.
 But what does it say about the membership of what-used-to-be-the Lamar County Chamber?

-Ever since 1922, the year socialist author Sinclair Lewis’ book, Babbit became a national best-seller, “booster clubs”, chambers of commerce, and other such community organizations, have had to fight a bad reputation.
+Since 1922, the year socialist author Sinclair Lewis’ book, Babbitt became a national best-seller, the “booster clubs”, chambers of commerce, and other such community organizations, have had to fight a bad reputation.

 Like most things public, some do deserve a bad reputation; most don’t.

-They good ones work to bring their communities together.
-They are responsible, honest and dependable organizations with their own self-defined objective for the community they serve.
+The good ones work to bring their communities together.
+They are responsible, honest and dependable organizations with their own self-defined objectives for the community they serve.
 They know their role: They establish goals to try and meet their objective.

-They succeed when they are not trying to be both fish and fowl, but only the sizzle on the steak they’re cooking.
+They succeed when they are not trying to be both fish and fowl, but just the sizzle on the steak they’re cooking.

 They are the Walter Mitty’s of community organizations.